ACT® Registration – Test Dates & Cost for 2025

-The following table provides a quick reference to the key registration dates and deadlines for the 2023 ACT testing year, including both regular and late registrations.
+The following table provides a quick reference to the key ACT registration dates and deadlines for the first half of the testing year 2025, including both regular and late registrations.

-Regular Registration Deadline Late Registration Deadline Standby Deadline & Photo Upload Deadline
+ACT Test Dates 2025 Regular Registration Deadline Late Registration Deadline Standby Deadline &

 You must note that before taking the test, it is important to be aware of the ACT policies and guidelines, as any violation may lead to the cancellation of scores.
 Read our guide on ACT Test Policies and Accommodations so that nothing catches you by surprise on the test day.